 What does a heart healthy diet look like?

 You may be wondering what foods to eat after a heart attack.
 It's all about balancing the different types of food you eat to get a wide range of nutrients.

 While small amounts of butter every now and then shouldn’t be a problem for most people, there is clear evidence that there are better fats for our heart.
-After a heart attack we recommend replacing butter with heart friendly spreads like margarine, avocado, hummus, nut and seed butters or using no spread at all.
+After a heart attack we recommend replacing butter with heart friendly spreads like avocado, hummus, margerine, nut and seed butters or using no spread at all.

 Due to the high saturated fat content, it’s not advised to use coconut oil instead of other heart healthy plant oils (like olive oil, rice brain or canola), especially after a heart attack.

 You can safely eat up to six eggs a week following your heart attack.
 They are a great source of protein, vitamins and minerals.
 We recommend that your eggs are either boiled, poached or scrambled without butter.